-You can buy tickets at the Center or at each individual house on Saturday, June 30th.
+You can buy tickets at the Center, online (scroll down to the “buy now” link), or at each individual house on Saturday, June 30th.
 Please use cash or check at the houses only.

 Tickets $30 including gourmet box lunch